Website relaunch without ranking loss: The complete guide

 Go-Live:

-- DNS transition completed
+- DNS migration performed

 - robots.txt updated (staging disallow removed)